dshuffma-ibm/rapid-couchdb-backup/README.md

 ## How it Works
 The issue with the other backup tools are that they backup the delete history from the `_changes` feed.
 That leads to poor performance if you have a ton of deleted docs.

-The other backup tools will take longer and longer as your applications create and delete docs.
+Which only gets worse over time (assuming your applications are creating and deleting docs regularly).
-Each delete is still something it will process, so the time for a complete backup will actually grow indefinitely!
+Each delete is still something it will process, so the time for a complete backup will actually grow _indefinitely_!
-After years you could be spending hours and days processing deleted docs...

-The number of deleted docs is mostly irrelevant to this lib.
+The number of deleted docs is _mostly_ irrelevant to this lib.
 The main variable driving how long a backup will take is the number of docs that are not deleted.

 In `phase1` the backup will walk the `_changes` feed and ignore delete entries.